During lockdown the price of rhodium as a raw material has increased significantly.

 Finally we can now add the all important coat of rhodium plating restoring your jewellery to the day that it was purchased.

-Our prices for rhodium plating are generally £34.50 for most rings and other small items of white gold jewellery, and £45.00 for larger items such as heavy bracelets etc.
+Our prices for rhodium plating are generally £55.00 for most rings and other small items of white gold jewellery, unfortunately we are no longer able to rhodium plate larger items of jewellery.

 We use a new formulated ultra bright rhodium plating which is far superior to the basic rhodium plating used by most.

 If you would like to send your jewellery to us you may download our repair form below.

 Our latest Reviews

 Rhodium plating of a white gold eternity ring Really delighted, great service, great price and lots of contact.
 (20/10/2020) Kate - Bristol

 Rhodium plating This is the second time I've asked Jewellery Workshop to carry out work & once again the service is exceptional.
 They let you know when your jewellery has reached them and when you can expect the work to be complete.
 Very happy & will use again.
 (20/10/2020) Rachael - York

 Consistently good service I have been having white gold jewellery rhodium plated here for a while now.
 The service is consistently reliable, and the quality is excellent.
 I would highly recommend.
 (03/08/2020) Rose Wood - Wales